garbados/flask-browserid/README.md

 See [Flask Configuration Handling](http://flask.pocoo.org/docs/config/) for more on how to configure your application.

+# Testing

+Running `python setup.py test` will run the extension's automated test suite, but some tests can only be run (presently) by manually starting up the server and clicking around.
+To do so, from the extension's root directory, run `python tests/__init__.py -i`.
+The `-i` flag tells the test suite to skip normal testing and instead run the testing application with a test template so you can click around.

 # Credits

 Many thanks to [Flask-Mongoengine](), who I based the structure of this extension on, and to [Flask-Login](), for generally being a pretty sweet extension.